Comparisons

 How do Ironclad and Bind handle e-signatures differently?

 Ironclad offers native e-signatures plus integrations with DocuSign and Adobe Sign.
 This gives flexibility for organizations already committed to a specific e-signature provider.
 If you have an existing enterprise DocuSign license, Ironclad connects to it seamlessly.
 Bind includes e-signatures built directly into every plan at no extra cost.
 There is no need for a separate e-signature tool or integration.
-For teams that do not already have a DocuSign contract, Bind's built-in approach is simpler and more cost-effective.
+For teams that do not already hold a separate e-signature contract, Bind's built-in approach means one fewer tool to license, because signing is included in Bind's published plan prices rather than bought separately.
 Both platforms support signing order configuration and multi-party signing.